bekiTil/rlhf-and-sft-test/README.md

-# Customer Support Assistant - Supervised Fine-Tuning Project
+# Customer Support Assistant - Advanced Fine-Tuning Project

-A comprehensive project demonstrating **Supervised Fine-Tuning (SFT)** techniques for creating a specialized customer support assistant.
-This project showcases the complete pipeline from dataset preparation to deployment of a fine-tuned language model.
+A comprehensive project demonstrating **Supervised Fine-Tuning (SFT)** and **Reinforcement Learning with Direct Preference Optimization (DPO)** techniques for creating a specialized customer support assistant.
+This project showcases the complete pipeline from dataset preparation to deployment of fine-tuned language models.

 ## 🎯 Project Overview

+This project focuses on learning and implementing advanced fine-tuning techniques:
+- **Supervised Fine-Tuning (SFT)** to create a customer support assistant
+- **Direct Preference Optimization (DPO)** to align the model with human preferences

-This project focuses on learning and implementing **Supervised Fine-Tuning (SFT)** to create a customer support assistant.
-The model has been fine-tuned on customer support conversations to provide contextually appropriate and helpful responses to support queries.
+Both models have been fine-tuned on customer support conversations to provide contextually appropriate and helpful responses to support queries.

 ## 📁 Project Structure